sarakhaled95/simple_shell/README.md

 then i'll start parsing the commands typed into the shell by using the strtok function it breaks what ever the user type into shell into individual strings that we can execute later on

 start handle path so the user should have to pass the whole path of a command to execute it

+chancing in the main loop so it doesn't have more than 40 line in the function

+working on the builtin command